phillipecardenuto/upm/README.md

 | Extended SPP (v2)     |   4725     |  5303    | 47540    |

-The proposed solution outperformed similar approaches that tries unveil reused and manipulated on the scientific domain.
+The proposed solution outperformed similar approaches that tries to unveil reused and manipulated on the scientific domain.

 | SPP-v2 Image Results |   SILA[1]   |  BSRD[2]  |   Ours   |